 Churchill's Inscribed Books display at Chartwell

 Churchill was not only a prolific author and wordsmith, he was also a keen reader.
-Throughout Chartwell there are books which were sent to Churchill by friends, relatives and well-wishes on subjects which they thought would interest him.
+Throughout Chartwell there are books which were sent to Churchill by friends, relatives and well-wishers on subjects which they thought would interest him.

 Churchill's taste ranged from travel and art to biographies and classic literature, as well as anything in between.

 In the Drawing Room we are highlighting some of the most unique inscribed books in the Chartwell collection.

 From books selected in connection to the Treaty of Versailles to mark the 100th year anniversary, to 'The autobiography of a cat' photographs by Martha Swope, the changing display and interpretation highlights the breadth of Churchill's interest in literature.

 This display and the information on each book wouldn't have been possible without the work of our volunteers.

 Behind the scenes a group of our volunteers have been checking, measuring, cleaning and photographing over 6,000 books here at Chartwell to support the display.
 They've also been carrying out the lion's share of the research to find out more about the authors and the contents of the books.